Canon Clinton Jones: A Revolutionary Figure in Connecticut’s LGBTQ+ History

 In a 1996 interview, Jones stated that after their meeting, the FBI approached Alfred Gross looking for information on a certain individual, but Gross did not comply.
 Organizers of both groups were mindful not to keep files on one another to protect the anonymity of the people they helped.
 As a result, Hartford Council of Churches paid for a private phone line for Jones’ office in 1966.
 His office also had its own private entrance so individuals could seek help without having to walk through the front and risk identification.

-In 1971, Jones and Dr. George Higgins founded the Twenty Club as a support group for transgender people.
+In 1971, Jones and Dr. George Higgins founded the XX Club (also known as the Twenty Club) as a support group for transgender people.
 This extensive group met for over 30 years at Christ Church Cathedral and provided counseling, psychiatric services, and later, gender-affirming surgery.
 In the 1970s, Clinton Jones founded the Gender Identity Clinic of New England—a network of social workers and counselors who provided transgender people with mental health treatment, hormone therapy, and surgery.
 At the time, Jones’ efforts were some of the first of its kind to advocate for trans-identity and support.

 Leaving Behind a Legacy